REGISTRATION

 Is the entry fee refundable if I have to withdraw from the event?

 Unfortunately, we are unable to refund your entry fee, as this fee is used to pay for the event, which is organised by a third party.
 However you are allowed to transfer your entry to someone else.
-You need to inform us about your withdrawal and send us the form with the name, email and phone details of your replacement.
+You need to inform us about your withdrawal and send us the name, email and phone details of your replacement.
 This is important for the safety of the person who will take your spot in the event!

-Please note that your own fundraising tally at the time of your withdrawal can not be transferred to your replacement and any entry fee transfer has to be arranged between you and your replacement, and does not involve the Sydney Harbour Hike organisers.
+and any entry fee transfer has to be arranged between you and your replacement, and does not involve the Sydney Harbour Hike organisers.

 When is Sydney Harbour Hike and what time does it start?